Well hello there, fellow fisherman.

-A minimalist fisherman evaluates every aspect of their fishing gear, knowledge and skill, and discards things that do not provide real value.
+A Minimalist Fisherman continuously evaluates every aspect of their fishing gear, knowledge and skill.
+They quickly discard things that do not provide real value.
 “Value” is defined by you, the fisherman.

 These concepts, once crystalized, completely changed my perspective:

 Am I a collector, or am I a fisherman?

 Is my tackle box filled with baits I can confidently use, or full of stuff for “someday?“

 Am I buying more gear because I’m using what I have?
 Am I purchasing these jigs because I lost my last batch breaking off fishing woody cover?
 Do I need them… or… does buying more just make me feel better for a brief period of time?

 Any of these sound familiar?
 That’s ok, it’s never to late to start making improvements.
 Begin with this question… what is one SIMPLE GOAL you’d like to achieve?

 Do you want to catch bigger fish?